baddestguy/ShelfWise/README.md

 - `ShelfWise.Domain`: domain models.
 - `ShelfWise.Repository`: EF Core DbContext, schema initialization, repositories.
 - `ShelfWise.Services`: business logic, cache behavior, circulation rules.
-- `ShelfWise.Web`: React dashboard.
+- `ShelfWise.Web`: TypeScript React dashboard.

 ## Current Tradeoffs

 - Authentication uses a demo header scheme rather than real SSO.
 The authorization policies are intentionally structured so a real SSO/JWT provider can replace the demo handler later.
 - The local database setup includes deterministic schema creation for demo reliability.
 - Email notifications are a planned bonus item and are not required to run the current product.
+- The app is deployed on Railway as separate web, API, and PostgreSQL services.

 ## Planned Enhancements

 - Real SSO through OpenID Connect/JWT.
 - Persisted/vector-indexed embeddings for larger catalogs.
 - Overdue notification worker for past-due loans.
-- Deployment URL for live testing.